TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_4.md

 Example: Pedro Fernandes, Pooja Jain, Catarina Moita Training Experimental Biologists in Bioinformatics, Adv Bioinformatics.
 2012;2012:672749. doi:
 10.1155/2012/672749.
 Epub 2012 Jan 31.
 (Open Access)

+<a name="dealing"></a>
+## Dealing with (bad) feedback

+**What do to with bad feedback:**
+- Trainees feedback should be considered along other forms of quality evidence:
+  - Review what they have effectively learned (in exams)
+  - Consider your own experience of teaching
+  - Discuss with colleagues and friends
+  - Look at the feedback from past sessions of the same course
+  - Look at the response rates
+  - Look at the counter examples (contradictions)
+  - Look at the repetitive patterns(not at only one single answer)
+- Breath deeply
+- Humans focus more on negative feedback than on positive (you are not alone)
+- Try to see the point in the criticism, learn from it
+- Don’t take it personally (easier said than done).
+Try to focus on what they say about what you do (not who you are)

 <a name="extra1"></a>
 ## Extra - Going deeper on Training Evaluation